 Main Purpose of Job

-Experience: One year experience in administrative or professional work.
+Experience: Five years of experience in administrative staff or professional work.

 LICENSES, REGISTRATIONS AND CERTIFICATIONS

 Contractual employees who work for an agency covered under the State Employee and Retiree Health and Welfare Benefits Program, have a current employment contract and work 30 or more hours a week (or on average 130 hours per month) may be eligible for subsidized health benefits coverage for themselves and their dependents.
 As a contractual employee, you will be responsible for paying 25% of the premiums for your medical and prescription coverage, including any eligible dependents you have enrolled.
 The State of Maryland will subsidize the remaining 75% of the cost for these benefits.
 You can also elect to enroll in dental coverage, accidental death and dismemberment insurance, and life insurance, but will be responsible to pay the full premium for these benefits.